Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-random-management-english.rst

 All model instances are automatically correctly seeded, so all probabilistic laws can be readily used from them with no effort.

-However, in some cases (typically for initialisation purposes, in the simulation case) it may be useful to rely on basic processes, WOOPER or not (i.e. not actors), and some of them might have to be stochastic (ex: when generating a given road network following specific constraints). **These helper processes should have their random source explicitly seeded** (using ``random_utils:start_random_source/{1,3}`` for that), otherwise a non-constant seed will be assigned to each of them, and it will break reproducibility.
+However, in some cases (typically for initialisation purposes, in the simulation case) it may be useful to rely on basic processes, WOOPER or not (i.e. not actors), and some of them might have to be stochastic (e.g. when generating a given road network following specific constraints). **These helper processes should have their random source explicitly seeded** (using ``random_utils:start_random_source/{1,3}`` for that), otherwise a non-constant seed will be assigned to each of them, and it will break reproducibility.

-Another potential cause of issue is the change of a random source: if not explicitly seeded, some of them will default on a constant seed (ex: ``random``) while others not (ex: ``rand``, the current default source).
+Another potential cause of issue is the change of a random source: if not explicitly seeded, some of them will default on a constant seed (e.g. ``random``) while others not (e.g. ``rand``, the current default source).

 As a result, **all non-actor processes having to generate, directly or not, random values shall be explicitly seeded**, typically thanks to:

 .. code:: erlang

  random_utils:start_random_source( default_seed )